Last Reviewed 10/15/2017

 If this explanation is not clear, please write and ask a question.

 Some time ago they made these assemblies from steel that rusts, thus they could freeze from the rust.
-Now, and for several years, they've been made of stainless steel, thus ending this problem.
+For several years now they've been made of stainless steel, thus ending this problem.

 Rollers can wear out.
 If your doors are more than 10 years old and hard to slide they may need to be replaced.